-Results from the DUHEI survey revealed that over one-half of participating students reported ever using an illicit drug, with over one-third reporting drug use in the last year (recent use) and one-fifth reporting using drugs in the last month (current use).
-Among students reporting ever using an illegal drug (see Figure T1.1.3.6), the most commonly used drugs were cannabis (52%), cocaine (25%), ecstasy (23%), ketamine (16%), mushrooms (12%), amphetamines (9%), and new psychoactive substances (NPS) (8%).
+Results from the DUHEI survey revealed that more than one-half of participating students reported ever using an illicit drug, with more than one-third reporting drug use in the last year (recent use) and one-fifth reporting using drugs in the last month (current use).
+Among students reporting ever using an illegal drug (see Figure T1.1.3.6), the most commonly used drugs were cannabis (52%), cocaine (25%), ecstasy (23%), ketamine (16%), mushrooms (12%), amphetamines (9%), and NPS (8%).
 This order of prevalence of drugs/drug types was maintained across all three user groups.